 Quickly emerging from the fast-paced growth of mobile communications and wireless technologies, pervasive games take gaming away from the computer screen and back to the three-dimensional world.
 Now games can be designed to be played in public spaces like shopping malls, conferences, museums and other non-traditional game venues.
-Game designers need to understand how to use the world as a gamespaceand both the challenges and advantages of doing so.
-This book shows how to change the face of playwho plays, when and where they play and what that play means to all involved.
-The authors explore aspects of pervasive games that concern game designers: what makes these games compelling, what makes them possible today and how they are made.
-For game researchers, it provides a solid theoretical, philosophical and aesthetic understanding of the genre.
-Pervasive Games covers everything from theory and design to history and marketing.
+Game designers need to understand how to use the world as a gamespace—and both the challenges and advantages of doing so.

+Game designers and developers.
+Secondary: students of game design.
 Level: All levels of game designers/developers.

 - 12th June 2009

 - Morgan Kaufmann